French frigate Sensible (1787): French Navy service

 The British took her into service as HMS Sensible.
 The French Navy suspended Captain Bourdé on 31 July on suspicion of not having resisted adequately, and court-martialed him on 20 May 1799 for the loss of his ship.
-Acquitted, he was reinstated on 21 August.
+He was acquitted, and reinstated on 21 August.

 Royal Navy service

 Sensible was placed under Commander John Baker Hay, who received his promotion to post captain in September.
 She was named and registered on 13 October.
 She arrived at Portsmouth on 25 November.
 There she was fitted as a troopship between June and August 1799.
 She was commissioned in July under Captain Robert Sauce.
 Sensible shared with Sheerness and Resource in the proceeds of the recapture, on 11 July 1800, of the Piersons.

 On 14 May 1801, Sensible landed troops in Abu Qir Bay.
 Because Sensible served in the navy's Egyptian campaign (8 March to 2 September 1801), her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty issued in 1847 to all surviving claimants.